Thrifting is one of my all-time favorite activities.

 SPRAY PAINT IS ALWAYS A GOOD IDEA

 I have seen people pass up some of the cutest furniture and clothing because they judged each book by its cover.
 When you go thrifting, expect to put in a little work.
 Just like when you buy a house, you are looking for something that has ‘good bones’.
 A weathered patio set that could use a fresh coat of paint, also giving you other ideas for patio furniture.
 You might find a vintage blazer that could transform with the change of a few buttons and so on.
-Nothing cray, but these items aren’t NWT.
+Nothing crazy, but these items aren’t NWT.